 Meres first got the travel bug when he took a semester off before starting university to go on a 3-month working holiday in London, England, through the Student Work Abroad Program (SWAP).
 Two years later, in 1993 while in university, he took the initiative to personally write to the Chairman of the National Bank of Egypt to ask him for a summer internship in Cairo.
 Much to his surprise, his wish was granted and he was off to a great work/travel adventure.

-The travel and exploration drive only grew stronger through the years.
+The travel and exploration drive only grew stronger over the years.
 In fact, since 2012, Meres has returned to the Middle East and currently works as a digital/social content producer at a major graduate-level research university in Saudi Arabia.
 From his current base as an expat in the Kingdom of Saudi Arabia, Meres continues to travel to all corners of the world.

 Follow Meres on social media: